Assistant Professor Clinical, Director of Continuing Education

 Expert in neurobiology of trauma, trauma recovery, and African American children, youth and families

-Johns, director of continuing and interprofessional education and a lecturer at Wayne State University School of Social Work, leads the development and administration of continuing education credits (CEs) to social workers and allied health professionals.
-She also works to promote interprofessional education and dialog among social workers.
+Johns, director of continuing education and assistant professor of teaching at Wayne State University School of Social Work, leads the development and administration of continuing education credits (CEs) to social workers and allied health professionals.
 Before her current position, Johns was an Academic Services Officer III with the School of Social Work.
 As an Academic Services Officer, she received numerous awards for best practices in academic advising and service to the advising profession.
 In 2016, Johns was named an emerging leader by the Global Community for Academic Advisors (NACADA).
 Her contribution to the advising profession includes publications, conference planning, and local, national, and international presentations.
 She is also an appointed member of the research and publication divisions of NACADA.

 Johns has a doctorate in education with a focus in leadership and policy studies from Wayne State University.
 Johns also earned her bachelor's and master's degree in social work from Wayne State.
 She has graduate certificates in college and university teaching from Wayne State and in mixed methods research from the University of Michigan.

 Degrees and Certifications

 - Ed.D, Educational Leadership and Policy Studies, Wayne State University

 - Certificate in Mixed Methods Research, University of Michigan